The Ronald McDonald Statue finally returned to the Ronald McDonald House

-He was put back in place this morning, just in time for the non-profit’s 23rd anniversary.
+“Sprucing him up a little bit so he could back for another 23 years because we’re celebrating our 23rd birthday today, and we got him back just in time to celebrate that.”
+Says Shirley Hylton, Ronald McDonald House Associate Director.

-The initial idea for the house came from hall of famer, and Commerce, Oklahoma-native Mikey Mantle.
+What a lot of people don’t realize is who came up with the original idea to build this structure.

-He approached a man by the name of Bob Jennings with the idea.
+It cane from hall of famer, and Commerce, Oklahoma-native Mickey Mantle who approached a man by the name of Bob Jennings with the idea back in 1964.

 But it wasn’t until the construction of the NICU at Freeman Health System that the idea became reality.